-Go Volunteer Africa is looking for volunteers to get involved in our Community Development Initiatives across Liberia.
+Go Volunteer Africa is looking for volunteers to get involved in our community development volunteer projects across Liberia.
 Volunteering in Liberia program offers unique and rewarding volunteer experience, ranging from helping local underprivileged communities to environmental conservation.
-The volunteers in Liberia will work as part of a team dedicated to a particular project pertaining to one of our main program areas: Education, Women Empowerment, Youth Development, and Environmental Conservation.

-As a participant, you will have the opportunity to try different roles and projects, dependent on your interests and skills.
-These volunteer projects in Liberia do not require specialized skills (although these would be an advantage), and volunteers for both short and long-term placements, are accepted all the year round.
+***As a volunteer in Liberia, you will have the opportunity to try different roles and projects, dependent on your interests and skills.
+These volunteering program in Liberia do not require specialized skills (although these would be an advantage), and volunteers for both short and long-term placements, are accepted all the year round.***

 VOLUNTEER PROJECTS & HOLIDAYS IN LIBERIA